-Working on my personal development by educating myself on self-help topics gives me direction and guidance.
+Working on my personal growth by educating myself on self-help topics gives me direction and guidance.
 This is especially crucial when you are adjusting to adulthood.

 If you’re reading this blog, you probably already understand the importance of personal development!
 Go you!

-Below are my top picks for personal development books that I loved reading and highly recommend reading to live your 20s to the fullest!
+Below are my top picks for personal growth books that I loved reading and highly recommend reading to expand your personal growth in your 20s!

 6. Do Not Stay In a Relationship If You’re Unhappy